Nash Ambassador: 1935–1942

 Beginning in 1937, even the low-priced LaFayette series came under this plan.
-This basic formula was used through the final AMC Ambassador in 1974, with the exception of 1962 to 1964, when the Rambler Ambassador and the Rambler Classic shared the same wheelbase and front sheet metal.
+This basic formula was used through the final AMC Ambassador in 1974, except between 1962 and 1964, when the Rambler Ambassador and the Rambler Classic shared the same wheelbase and front sheet metal.
 In 1937, Sinclair Oil Corporation teamed up with Babe Ruth in a baseball contest where a 1937 Nash Ambassador Eight sedan was awarded every week.

 A custom-designed and specialty-built convertible model was marketed for 1940, the Sakhnoffsky Special Cabriolet.

-For the 1941 and 1942 model years only all Nash vehicles became Ambassadors and rode both long and short wheelbases.
+For the 1941 and 1942 model years, all Nash vehicles became Ambassadors and were built in long and short wheelbases.
 The Ambassador Eight now shared the Ambassador Six's 121 in.
 The Nash Ambassador 600, built on a 112 in wheelbase, became the first popular domestic automobile to be built using the single-welded "unibody" type of monocoque construction that Nash called "Unitized", rather than body-on-frame.
 From 1941 through 1948, Nash Ambassador models placed this unibody structure on top of a conventional frame, thus creating a solid and sturdy automobile.
 It was also one of the first cars in the "low-priced" market segment with coil spring suspension in front and back, giving it "the Arrow-Flight ride" along with other benefits.

-In the spirit of wartime conservation, the Ambassador Six and Eight lost their twin ignition feature for 1942, reverting to a single spark plug per cylinder.
-The 1941-42 Ambassador 600 was also the only Ambassador ever powered by an L-head engine.
-Nash would remain with this model arrangement through the post-war 1946-1948 model years, although the 600 would no longer be known as an Ambassador.
+In the spirit of wartime conservation, the 1942 Ambassador Six and Eight were not available with the twin ignition system.
+All cars reverted to a single spark plug per cylinder.
+The 1941 and 1942 Ambassador 600 was also the only Ambassador ever powered by an L-head engine.
+Nash would remain with this model arrangement through the post-war 1946 through 1948 model years, although the 600 would no longer be known as an Ambassador.

-Civilian car and truck production was curtailed during World War II (1942-1945) and companies turned to production that became part of the "arsenal of democracy."
+Civilian car and truck production was curtailed during World War II (1942–1945), and companies turned to production that became part of the "arsenal of democracy."

-1946-1948

-When production was resumed after the war, the Eights were no longer part of the program.
-The 1946 Ambassador Six was now the top of the Nash line.

-In 1946 Nash introduced a wood-paneled version of the Ambassador called the "Suburban".
-Featuring high-quality ash framing, with mahogany paneling supplied by Mitchell-Bentley of Owosso, Michigan, the Suburban coachwork was based on the handsome “slipstream” sedan, a classic 1940s streamlined design.
-Intended as a halo car, the Suburban, like all other Nashes, featured options such as “Cruising Gear” overdrive, a trend-setting “Weather-Eye” heater, and a remote control Zenith radio, which enabled the driver to change stations at the touch of their toe.
-Production was limited, with Nash selling exactly 1,000 examples between 1946 and 1948.

-A convertible was added to the Ambassador range for 1948, and an even 1,000 of this one-year-only body style was produced.
-The automaker allocated only one convertible to its major dealerships.
-The change to a new unibody design for the 1949 model year meant the end of the convertible body style until the compact-sized 1950 Nash Rambler.
+1946–1948